Audi A6 review

 The Audi A6 may not be the most exciting car to look at, but it remains one of the most elegant and appealing designs in the executive car class.
 Sharp lines and stylish touches give the A6 a classy feel.

-The class-leading interior is shared with the Audi A7 and takes styling and quality characteristics from the flagship A8.
+The class-leading interior is largely shared with the Audi A7 and takes styling and quality characteristics from the flagship A8.
 Upmarket instruments, Audi's intuitive MMI control system and a perfect driving position combine to create a functional and comfortable cabin.

 Entry-level SE cars come fitted with stop-start technology, cruise control, park assist, automatic lights and wipers, leather upholstery and a Google-powered sat-nav.
 S line trim adds special interior trim, sports seats and Xenon lights.
 Black Edition models are marked out by 20-inch titanium-look alloy wheels, a Bose audio system, privacy glass and a grille finished in polished black.
 S6 and RS6 models get sporty but subtle bodykits and upgraded spec lists.
+All versions have dual-zone climate control as standard.

 The ride is on the firm side, though, especially on S line models which feature stiffer, lowered sports suspension and larger wheels.
 In these versions, the A6 really thumps and jars over potholes.